 - A rule has been used to automatically sort the table from highest to lowest.

 - A calculation extracts the name of the top brand (top).
-This calculation has been hidden so won't appear when the report is exported.
+This calculation has been hidden so it won't appear when the report is exported.

 Decide up-front if you will make final edits in PowerPoint or Displayr